-The following is a list of current issues that you may encounter when you use Exchange Server 2007 or Exchange Server 2010 together with third-party devices.
+The following is a list of current issues that you may encounter when you use Microsoft Exchange Server 2007 or Microsoft Exchange Server 2010 together with third-party devices.
 If you are using Exchange Server 2007 Service Pack 3 (SP3) or Exchange Server 2010 SP1 and are experiencing an issue that is not listed here, go to the Microsoft Support

-We recommend that you update third-party devices to the latest version of device software.
+We recommend that you update third-party devices to the latest software version.
 Be aware that some devices cannot be updated in some circumstances.

 The information and the solutions in this document represent the current view of Microsoft Corporation on these issues as of the date of publication.
 These solutions are available through Microsoft or through a third-party provider.
 Microsoft does not specifically recommend any third-party provider or third-party solution that this article might describe.
 There might also be other third-party providers or third-party solutions that this article does not describe.
 Because Microsoft must respond to changing market conditions, this information should not be interpreted to be a commitment by Microsoft.
 Microsoft cannot guarantee or endorse the accuracy of any information or of any solution that is presented by Microsoft or by any mentioned third-party provider.